ahbarnett/BIE2D/README.md

 Download using `git`, `svn`, or as a zip (see green button above).

-Open MATLAB in the top level (`BIE2D`) directory, and run `setuppath` to add all needed directories to your path.
+Open MATLAB in the top level (`BIE2D`) directory, and run `bie2dsetup` to add all needed directories to your path.

 Test by running `testall` which should produce lots of error outputs close to machine precision, figures, etc, and yet not crash.